 Your other option is to partner with an answering service.
-An answering service works as an extension of your own staff (at least they should).
-You may think that you have never interacted with an answering service before, but if you have ever called a doctor’s office to make an appointment or reschedule you most likely have, you just couldn’t tell.
+An answering service works as an extension of your own staff.
+(At least they should).
+You may think that you have never interacted with a call answering service before, but if you have ever called a doctor’s office to make an appointment or reschedule, you most likely have.
+You just couldn’t tell.

-A quality answering service should represent your business exactly as you would, this way your callers think that they are talking to your staff.
+A quality after-hours answering service should represent your business exactly as you would; this way, your callers think that they are talking to your staff.

-With an answering service, all of your calls are answered, and contain that human touch and compassion that callers can appreciate.
-An answering service can answer all of your business calls, answer only roll-over calls (calls that ring on your office phone but are not picked up), answer only on certain days like weekends or holidays, answer after-hours calls, or whatever variation your business needs.
+With a dedicated 24/7 call answering service, all of your calls are answered and contain that human touch and compassion that callers can appreciate.
+An answering service can answer all of your business calls, answer only rollover calls (calls that ring on your office phone but are not picked up), answer only on certain days such as weekends or holidays, answer after-hours calls, or whatever variation your business needs.

-What is the difference between an IVR system and and Answering Service?
+What is the difference between an IVR system and an answering service?

-The main difference between an IVR system and an answering service is quality and cost.
-You can determine which is better for your HVAC company with this quick read ''Are IVRs Better Than Answering Services?”
+The main difference between an IVR system (interactive voice response) and an answering service is quality and cost.
+You can determine which is better for your HVAC company with this quick read, ''Are IVRs Better Than Answering Services?”